IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 #### Objective
-The goal for this lab is to gather experimental data to determine that remediation of lake can be obtained by increasing the ANC added so pH can be at an acceptable level and maintained over a desired period.
+The goal for this lab is to gather experimental data to show that remediation of lake can be obtained by increasing the ANC added so pH can be at an acceptable level and maintained over a desired period.
 The lab used sodium bicarbonate, NaHCO3, to be the source of ANC.

 This was achieved by adding NaHCO3 to the lake surface and pumping acid rain at a pH of 3.
 The pH of the lake was then monitored over a 20 minutes time frame.